 Additionally, you can reserve Mears transportation to and from the Orlando International Airport for an extra cost.

 JW Marriott Bonnet Creek

 As for Bonnet Creek, there is one more resort option, the JW Marriott.
-This resort is definitely high-end and we look forward to visiting this next month!
+This resort is definitely high-end and we enjoyed a recent visit.